-Sometimes, a checker only processes certain Java types.
-For example, the Format String Checker is relevant only to CharSequence and its subtypes such as String.
+Sometimes, a checker is only relevant to certain Java types.
 The @RelevantJavaTypes annotation on the checker class indicates that its qualifiers may only be written on those types and no others.
-All irrelevant types are defaulted to the top annotation.
+All irrelevant types are defaulted to the top annotation and this annotation cannot be changed.